wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = I've configured a number for the items to be displayed on the shop page, but it doesn't work.
 What's wrong? = Plugins like Jetpack preconfigure the main query in the context of "infinite scroll" function for example.
 That's not a bug, your template should display your products using "infinite scroll".

 == Screenshots ==

 1. Settings Page WooCommerce Poor Guys Swiss Knife.
+2. WooCommerce Poor Guys Swiss Knife checkout page example.
+3. Settings page with WooCommerce Rich Guys Swiss Knife enabled
-2. WooCommerce Rich Guys Swiss Knife (Due date 2013/12/20)
+4. WooCommerce Rich Guys Swiss Knife checkout example
-3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife
+5. WooCommerce Extra and Rich Guys Swiss Knife product extras configuration
+6. Product with Product Extras presentation

 == Changelog ==

+= 2.0.1 =

+* Bugfix: Include css file that was not commited correctly in the last update
+* Bugfix: Fix problem for quantity management and Add to cart when is_sold_individually is true

 = 2.0.0 =